 You then want to get underneath the rips, cut them off and discard.

-If all the skin didn’t come off in one go, make and incision to get the cut started and then flip it over and carry on like you did before.
+If all the skin didn’t come off in one go, make an incision to get the cut started and then flip it over and carry on as you did before.

 Once the first side is done, you flip over the Mahi Mahi.

-Once again, start at the front of the Mahi Mahi feeling for the edge of the scull, and work backwards, back behind the fin.
+Once again, start at the front of the Mahi Mahi feeling for the edge of the skull, and work backward, back behind the fin.